‘Brace’ yourself—this patient guide is a long one.

 How they work:

-Similar to Invisalign clear aligners, ClearCorrect aligners are prescribed by a participating dentist who takes digital scans of your teeth, maps out a treatment plan using state-of-the-art software, and then orders several sets of custom-fitted clear aligners.
+Your dentist will use digital scans of your teeth to create a treatment plan.
+They will then order custom clear aligners for you.
 You wear the aligners for a minimum of 20 hours per day, taking them out only to eat, drink, and clean your teeth.

 Average treatment cost: